smubia/dap-2017/Sem 1 - Data Analytics/04 - Data Viz (Tableau)/03-Dashboard and Story points.md

 Here are some of the key concepts that you would be learning:
 - [ ] Join types with union
-- [ ] How to link databases within Tableau
+- [ ] Linking databases within Tableau
-- [ ] Calculated fields
+- [ ] Crating Calculated fields
-- [ ] How to create an effective & interactive dashboard
+- [ ] Creating an effective & interactive dashboard
 - [ ] Creating a storypoint